Sweet Potato Brownies

 • Preheat the oven to 180C/350F and grease a loaf pan and set aside.

-• Pour the mixture into the greased pan and bake for around 20 minutes or until cooked through.
+• Transfer the batter into the greased pan and bake for around 20 minutes or until cooked through.
 Remove from the oven and allow to cool completely.
 If desired, add frosting, then slice.

 Notes